 |Buy from US||Buy from UK||Buy from DE||Buy from IT||Buy from FR||Buy from ES||Buy from JP|

-In this lesson, we will show how to use a Button Switch module to turn on/off an LED through Arduino Graphic programming technology.
+In this lesson, we will show how to use a Button Switch module to turn on/off an LED through Graphic programming for Arduino technology.

 Both LED and Switch module will be connected to OSOYOO Magic I/O shield.
 Here, “I/O” refers to the INPUT and OUTPUT.
-OSOYOO Magic I/O Shield is an extension board which can help use to easily connect sensors, actuators and Robot car control ports to Arduino I/O pins.
+OSOYOO Magic I/O Shield is an extension board which can help use to easily connect sensors, actuators and Robot car control ports to OSOYOO Basic Board for Arduino I/O pins.

 We will plug LED module into D8 port of the shield and plug Switch module to D2 port on the shield.
-We will tell Arduino D8 will be an OUTPUT port which will send out signal to control LED.
+We will tell OSOYOO Basic Board for Arduino D8 will be an OUTPUT port which will send out signal to control LED.
 D2 is an INPUT port which gets input signal from Switch button.

 The Button Switch module is signal generator device.
 When button pressed, SIG pin will generate HIGH voltage signal, when button is released, SIG pin will generate LOW voltage signal.